-Holiday Inn Oceanside Marina – We stayed at the junior suite of Holiday Inn for a night while visiting Oceanside.
+Holiday Inn Oceanside Marina – We stayed at the junior suite of Holiday Inn while visiting Oceanside.
 It’s great for families looking for value in the area.
 Finding parking was a breeze and the made to order breakfast was great.
 There’s a walking path at the back of the hotel after you pass the pool and jacuzzi to get you to the Harbor Village or Oceanside Beach.

 OCEANSIDE RESTAURANTS TO TRY:

 Local Tap House – Craving for seafood and something light and refreshing, we visited Local Tap House which is located about 6 minutes away from Oceanside Pier.
 We ordered a calamari taco and this really light tuna ceviche while the kids enjoyed their own bowls of mac n’ cheese.
 Local Tap House also features 32 selections of tap beers from microbreweries from all over San Diego.
 If you’re looking for great food, casual beach vibe atmosphere, this is the place to visit.
 Be warned though that if you don’t come early enough, you might find it hard to find seats.
-It’s a pretty popular spot in Oceanside.
+It’s a pretty popular restaurant in Oceanside.

 Guahan Grill – Have you ever tried dishes from Guam?
 It’s my first time and I must say, it’s delicious.
 Visit Guahan Grill and order the Chicken Kelaguen, a chopped barbecue chicken dish mixed with lemon, green onions and hot pepper.
 While I was a big fan of it, the hubby enjoyed the Kadun Pika more – almost similar to a Filipino Adobo, it’s a chicken dish simmered with onions, garlic, hot pepper, coconut milk, vinegar, and soy sauce.
 We also ordered the chicken barbeque dish for the kids which was really good too.
 Make sure to order the red rice with all your dishes!

-I know it’s all chicken dishes that we ordered but they also have other dishes that I hope to try next time we get to visit Oceanside.
+I know it’s all chicken dishes that we ordered but they also have other dishes that I hope to try next time we get to visit.
 Guahan Grill is not very close to the beach and all the activities we did but it’s definitely worth the drive.